appbaseio/reactive-manual/docs/v1.0.0/search-components/ResultCard.md

 - **sortOptions** `Object Array` [optional]
     an alternative to the `sortBy` prop, `sortOptions` creates a sorting view in the ResultCard component's UI.
 Each array element is an object that takes three keys:
     - `label` - label to be displayed in the UI.
-    - `appbaseField` - data field to use for applying the sorting criteria on.
+    - `dataField` - data field to use for applying the sorting criteria on.
     - `sortBy` - specified as either `asc` or `desc`.
 - **from** `Number` [optional]
     starting point from where to fetch the results.
 Useful in a pagination context.
 Defaults to 0.